 Johnson, M.F.
 2017.
 Strong Institutions in Weak States: Institution Building, Natural Resource Governance, and Peacebuilding in Ghana and Sierra Leone.
 Doctoral Dissertation.
 Durham: Duke University.

 Vogel, K., M. F. Johnson, and A.G.
 Sveinsdóttir.
-Farmers are Important Too: The (un)Contentious Politics of the Dakota Access Pipeline in Rural Illinois.
-Submitted to the Journal of Rural Studies.
+Communities at Risk for Mobilization: Neoliberal Governance and the (un)Contentious Politics of the Dakota Access Pipeline in Rural Illinois.
+Revise and Resubmit to the Journal of Rural Studies.

 M.F.
 Johnson and L.A.
 Rodríguez. (in advanced prep) Governing after FARC: Environmental Peacebuilding in Caquetá, Colombia.

 Aya, L., L.A.
 Rodríguez, and M. F. Johnson. (in prep).
 Peace and Parks in the Colombian Amazon: Transformations in the Governance of Protected Areas in the Transition from Conflict to Peacebuilding.

 Johnson, M.F.
 2008-2010.
 Recommendation to the National Environmental Protection Agency on listing protected and harvestable wild species in the Islamic Republic of Afghanistan.
 Wildlife Conservation Society and the Afghanistan Wildlife Executive Committee.
 Kabul, Afghanistan.
 Pp 1-208.

 Johnson, M.F. and J.R.
 Wingard.
 2010.
 Wild Fauna Trade in Afghanistan.
 Wildlife Conservation Society.
 Kabul, Afghanistan.
 Pp 1-75.